Hippogriff/3DCSGNet/README.md

     (2, 64, 64, 64)
     ```

-    In case of key error in the above, or if you want to execute programs of higher length or arbitary positions and scale, then change the `max_len=len_of_program` and `primitives=None` in the above method.
+    In case of key error in the above, or if you want to execute programs of higher length or arbitary positions and scales, then change the `max_len=len_of_program` and `primitives=None` in the above method.
 However, this will render primitives on-the-fly and will be slow.

 ### Supervised Learning
 - To train, update `config.yml` with required arguments.
 Default arguments are already filled.
 Then run: